intel-system-studio/samples/README.md

 --------------------------------------------------

 >   **IMPORTANT!** When you use the import procedure defined below, Eclipse will
->   *“import in place.”* This means the sample folder will be converted to an
+>   *"import in place."* This means the sample folder will be converted to an
 >   Eclipse project, it *will not* be copied to your Eclipse workspace folder as
 >   part of the import.
 If you want the sample to be located within your Eclipse
 >   workspace you must first *copy* or *move* the sample to your workspace